too1e/too1e/README.md

         <td><a href="https://github.com/too1e/crime">income inequality and crime rates</a> - visualizing and analyzing the impact of income inequality on crime</td>
     </tr>
      <tr>
-        <td><a href="https://github.com/too1e/inflation">grocery greedlation</a> - an analysis of grocery price trends and the impact of the COVID-19 pandemic</td>
+        <td><a href="https://github.com/too1e/inflation">inflation in the food industry</a> - an analysis of grocery price trends and the impact of the COVID-19 pandemic</td>
     </tr>
 </table>